SamuelHShaw/SamuelHShaw/README.md

 - 👋 Hi, I’m @SamuelHShaw
-- 👀 I’m interested in project management, accessibility, inclusive design and the quorum programming language
+- 👀 I’m interested in project management, accessibility, inclusive design and the quorum programming language.
-- 🌱 I’m currently learning Quorum 8
-- 💞️ I’m looking to collaborate on accessibility projects
 - 📫 How to reach me samuelhshaw@gmail.com

 <!---